Understanding the Various Regulatory Options Available for U.S. ICO/STOs

 A more intricate offering could combine a Regulation D, Rule 506 offering with an offering under Regulation S. This offering structure will enable you to expand your offering to both accredited and non-accredited investors alike.
 This flexibility allows you to broaden your pool investors and token holders to the full public, and the addition of a Regulation S component enables you to take advantage of valuable offshore investors.

-At IBC Legal, our experienced ICO lawyers can counsel you on the potential positive and negative aspects of a combined offering.
+At IBC, we will make sure you have access to a network of independent ICO lawyers who can counsel you on the potential positive and negative aspects of a combined offering.
 With expert legal counsel advising you on the best way to structure your ICO while providing key insights on regulatory compliance, your offering will be on the path to success.

 SAFT (Simple Agreement for Future Tokens) or Securities Token Purchase Agreement